symfony/symfony-docs/frontend/encore/simple-example.rst

     var Encore = require('@symfony/webpack-encore');

     Encore
-        // directory where all compiled assets will be stored .setOutputPath('web/build/')
+        // the project directory where all compiled assets will be stored .setOutputPath('web/build/')

-        // what's the public path to this directory (relative to your project's document root dir) .setPublicPath('/build')
+        // the public path used by the web server to access the previous directory .setPublicPath('/build')

         // empty the outputPath dir before each build .cleanupOutputBeforeBuild()

-        // will output as web/build/app.js
+        // will output as web/build/js/app.js
-        .addEntry('app', './assets/js/main.js')
+        .addEntry('js/app', './assets/js/app.js')

-        // will output as web/build/global.css
+        // will output as web/build/css/app.css
-        .addStyleEntry('global', './assets/css/global.scss')
+        .addStyleEntry('css/app', './assets/css/app.scss')

         // allow sass/scss files to be processed .enableSassLoader()